robersonj430/Rocket-Launch/README.md

-# Far out: Saturn will be 'nearby' on Tuesday, so you just might see its rings
+## Far out: Saturn will be 'nearby' on Tuesday, so you might see its rings

 Saturn, its rings and its moons will be paying a "close" visit to Earth Tuesday night.